FunnyKoalaBear/cookGPT/README.md

 - User-specific data isolation
 - Password protection

+### AI-Powered Recipe Suggestions
+- **Smart Recommendations**: Generate recipe suggestions based on available pantry ingredients
+- **Ingredient Optimization**: AI analyzes your pantry to suggest recipes that use the most ingredients
+- **Dietary Preferences**: Customize suggestions based on dietary restrictions and preferences
+- **Nutritional Information**: Get nutritional insights for suggested recipes
+- **Cooking Tips**: AI-generated cooking tips and techniques for better results

 ## 🚀 Usage

 1. **Register/Login**: Create an account or log in to access your personal pantry
 2. **Manage Pantry**: Add ingredients to different categories with quantities and units
+3. **Get AI Suggestions**: Use the AI-powered feature to get recipe recommendations based on your pantry
-3. **Create Recipes**: Design custom recipes using your pantry ingredients
+4. **Create Recipes**: Design custom recipes using your pantry ingredients
-4. **Plan Meals**: Use the meal planning feature to organize your cooking
+5. **Plan Meals**: Use the meal planning feature to organize your cooking
-5. **Track Inventory**: Monitor ingredient quantities and update as needed
+6. **Track Inventory**: Monitor ingredient quantities and update as needed

 ## 🔧 Configuration